Skip to main content

 What happens to my septic system during a hurricane?

 Flooding can damage septic systems in multiple ways: direct inundation, saltwater infiltration, physical damage, and prolonged soil saturation.
 After a major storm, have your system inspected before returning to normal use.
-The tank may need pumping to remove floodwater, and the drain field may need time to dry out before it can accept wastewater again.
+The tank may need pumping to remove floodwater, and the drain field may need time to dry out before it can accept effluent again.
 If your system was damaged by Hurricane Harvey or other storms, the Brazoria County assistance programs may help with replacement costs.

 How old are the septic systems in Lake Jackson's older neighborhoods?

 Lake Jackson was developed starting in 1942, and some original neighborhoods still have septic systems from the 1940s through 1960s.
 These systems are 60-80 years old, well past their typical 25-30 year lifespan.
-Many were designed before current understanding of the area's water table challenges.
+Many were also designed before current understanding of the area's water table challenges.
 If you're buying an older Lake Jackson home with septic, a thorough inspection is essential.
 Replacement with modern alternative systems designed for coastal conditions may be necessary.

 Ready to find a Lake Jackson septic professional?
 Get free quotes from licensed Brazoria County providers